dmarinhoDKR/dmarinhoDKR/README.md

 ## About Me

-I'm a Computer Engineering student at UNIFACS with practice in data analysis, cybersecurity, and software development.
+I'm a Computer Engineering student at UNIFACS with practical experience in data analysis, cybersecurity, and software development.

 I like building software that solves real problems and helps people in practical ways.
 Most of my work so far has involved Python, APIs, data-driven features, and cross-platform applications.
 - Gym and gaming are my hobbies